 “I’ve nothing to declare.”

-“Thank you so much!
+“All right, thank you so much!
 Please report to the adjacent security checkpoint for further processing.
 Next in line, please.”

 The airport customs office android waves its artificial limb and smiles with a prerecorded smile.
 Funny.
 These slaves to the human race posses no actual emotions, but are capable of expressing some nonetheless.
 Thus to mankind they’re more in their image than any of my kin.
 Not being able to perceive or read emotional responses of my species, a human would be unable to feel empathy towards it.